 President Trump wants to cut funding to states that will not or cannot control violent protests.
 In a recent memo, Trump asked for a review of funding to “jurisdictions that permit anarchy, violence, and destruction in America’s cities.”
 Would this be an illegal move – or would it be a return to the principles adopted when the Constitution itself was crafted?

-More to the point, why does any state think it has a right to receive money from the federal government, particularly when it is failing in its duty to its residents?
+More to the point, why does any state think it has a right to receive money from the federal government?

 A Right to Federal Funding?

 Why does the U.S. government give money to the states?
 That may seem like an odd question today since Washington has been doling out cash to states for decades.
 Most people consider it a normal and even essential part of how government in the U.S. functions.
 It was not always so, however.
 The Constitution does not demand that the federal government give funding to states unless one claims that the “general welfare clause” imposes this duty upon Washington.